Opinion | Do ‘Stand Your Ground’ Laws produce more gun homicides?

-But it’s not just the number of guns we have or the rate at which we kill each other that leave people elsewhere shaking their heads.
+But it’s not just the number of guns Americans have or the rate at which we kill each other that leave people elsewhere shaking their heads.
 It’s also the laws that make it possible.

-Which is why a new study on the consequences of “Stand Your Ground” laws is of particular import, since these laws have become so popular in Republican-run states in recent years.
+Which is why a new study on the consequences of “stand your ground” laws is of particular import, since these laws have become so popular in Republican-run states in recent years.

 These laws vary somewhat from state to state.
 But in essence they make it easier for people to claim self-defense after they’ve killed someone, often by removing the “duty to retreat,” which says that if you can leave a potentially violent confrontation rather than escalate it, you must.

-The very name of these laws was crafted by their proponents to evoke principle and courage, to argue without quite saying so is that what real men do when threatened is, they kill.
+The very name of these laws was crafted by their proponents to evoke principle and courage, to argue without quite saying so is that what real men do when threatened is, they stand their ground and shoot.

-By analyzing states that did and did not pass such laws between 2000 and 2016, the authors of the study, a group of American and British public health researchers, attempted to isolate the effects of Stand Your Ground laws on homicide rates.
+By analyzing states that did and did not pass such laws between 2000 and 2016, the authors of the study, a group of U.S. and British public health researchers, attempted to isolate the effects of stand-your-ground laws on homicide rates.

 They found that these laws were associated with an 8 percent increase in firearm homicide.
 I was particularly interested in this result: